nashobawinery/NashobaExperience/replit.md

 - **Customer Workflow**: Self-service registration with admin approval, or direct admin-created accounts, both with email notifications and password setup.
 - **Case Pricing**: All orders calculated by case with tier-based discounts.
 - **Admin Dashboard**: 6-tab dashboard for managing customers, orders, tier commitments, sales reps, slideshow, and settings.
 Includes admin impersonation for placing customer orders.
+- **Multi-Location Support**:
+  - Each B2B customer account can have multiple store locations (e.g., a restaurant chain with 5 locations)
+  - Locations stored in `b2bCustomerLocations` table with: storeName, storeAddress, storeCity, storeState, storeZipCode, storePhone
+  - All locations share the parent customer's pricing tier and product purchase history
+  - Admin can add/edit/delete locations via the Edit Customer dialog's "Store Locations" section
+  - Each location can be individually toggled to show/hide on the Where to Buy page (showOnWhereToBuy field)
 - **Customer Privacy Controls**:
   - **Archive Status**: Customers can be marked as "Archived" (in addition to Active, Pending Approval, and Inactive) to preserve records while removing them from active lists
-  - **Where to Buy Visibility**: Toggle to hide private membership customers from the public Where to Buy page
+  - **Where to Buy Visibility**: Individual location-level toggle to hide specific store locations from the public Where to Buy page
 - **Tier Commitment Tracking**: Monitors annual case commitments, calculates progress, and provides renewal reminders.
-- **Where to Buy**: Public page displaying B2B customers for consumers with ZIP code proximity search.
-Features a celebratory header with animated fireworks and community appreciation messaging.
+- **Where to Buy**: Public page displaying individual store locations for consumers with ZIP code proximity search and product name search.
+Features storeName prominently with accountName as subtitle.
+Shows products purchased in the last 12 months.
+Includes celebratory header with animated fireworks and community appreciation messaging.
 - **Password Management**: "Forgot Password?" functionality with secure one-time tokens for all B2B user types.

 ### Database Synchronization